nshki/chusaku/README.md

 And then execute:

 ```
-$ bundle
+$ bundle install
 ```

-Or install it yourself as:
+## Usage

+From the root of your Rails application, run:

 ```
-$ gem install chusaku
+$ bundle exec chusaku
 ```